dresswithpockets/dresswithpockets.github.io/_drafts/2025-09-03-godot-replay.md

 During playback, the game will use the stored input data in place of a player's input. **If your game logic is deterministic, then the playback should be logically identical to the original gameplay.**

+## Debugging your game with a replay

+There are two scenarios where replays really come in handy: bug reproduction, and investigation.

+### Reproduction

+Lets say someone has sent you a bug report, but youre not able to recreate the bug using the description & dump sent in the report.
+You open up the replay and watch as some crazy glitch happens.
+Now you have a legitimate reproduction of the bug!

+With good playback controls, you can pause and step back/forward to the ticks where the bug occurs, and do whatever debugging you need to do from that point on.
+Set breakpoints, step through code one tick at a time, etc.

+### Investigation

+You're playtesting your game and you run into a bug, and you want to debug it.
+You're able to reproduce it somewhat consistently, and you have an idea of where to set a breakpoint to start investigating what might be the culprit; but... theres no way to set a breakpoint that only pauses execution when "a bug happens".

+So you start recording a replay, reproduce the bug, then play the replay back until the bug occurs.
+Now you have a specific tick you can pause on, set breakpoints on, and investigate in.

 ## Godot SReplay

 I wanted to create a replay system for my games, in a way that doesn't require me to build my game _around_ the replay system.
-I want this tool to work without me having to consider how it works.
+I want this tool to work without me having to consider how it works when writing game code.

 In search of that, I've created [SReplay](https://github.com/dresswithpockets/godot-sreplay).
 This addon acts as a shim between your game logic and Godot's input systems.
+Its effectively a drop-in replacement for `Input` and the `_unhandled_input` event - though with some caveats.

 ### Integration